Mazzz-zzz/OpenAI-Realtime-Server/README.md

-# Socket.IO Chat with OpenAI
+# Socket.IO Websocket server boilerplate for OPENAI realtime api

 This project is a real-time chat application that uses Socket.IO for communication and integrates with the new realtime OpenAI API for AI-powered responses automatic responses.
 It features both text and audio responses from the AI.